-According to the Illinois Secretary of State, tickets for moving violations such as speeding, disobeying a stop sign, disobeying a traffic control light, and improper lane usage will stay on your Illinois driving record for four to five years from the date of conviction.
-The Secretary of State will remove these offenses at their discretion.
+According to the Illinois Secretary of State, traffic tickets for moving violations will stay on your Illinois driving record for four to five years from the date of conviction.
+Moving violations include offenses such as speeding, disobeying a stop sign, disobeying a traffic control light, and improper lane usage.
+The Secretary of State generally removes these offenses at their discretion during that timeframe.

 Only court supervision or a dismissal will prevent a traffic ticket from showing up on your public driving record in Illinois.
-An attorney can often increase the chances of keeping your driving record clean.
-Contact The Davis Law Group, P.C. if you have received an Illinois traffic ticket.
+Convictions not only count toward the suspension of your driver’s license, but can significantly effect insurance premiums.
+An Illinois traffic attorney can often increase the chances of keeping your driving record clean.
+Contact The Davis Law Group, P.C. if you have received an Illinois traffic citation.